muhameddgoda/BreastCancer/README.md

 ## Acknowledgments

 The code in this repository is part of a project to classify breast cancer tumors.
 It uses data from the sklearn.datasets module and TensorFlow/Keras for building a neural network model.

-For any questions or issues, feel free to contact [your_email@example.com].